 The SA Program Model — Restore

-“This place has helped restore me…everything really.
-My confidence, relationships, emotions, self-worth, and sanity.
-I don’t think I would be sober or the parent I am today without this place.” ~ S, (Participant)
+“This place has helped restore my self worth, my confidence, relationships, my emotions .
+I don’t think I would be sober or the parent I am today without this place.” ~ P. (Participant)

 Our unique curriculum is delivered through facilitators, and an engaged community who is committed to walking through recovery and life together with each participant.

 The SA Program Model is designed to meet the specific recovery needs of sexually exploited/trafficked youth and women.
 This population faces very different recovery issues than others (i.e. domestic abuse).
 It is well known throughout the recovery industry that sexually exploited/trafficked youth and women have the highest amount of barriers to overcome.
 Such barriers include childhood abuse and abandonment, addictions, educational and employment gaps, learning disabilities, fetal alcohol syndrome/effect, and trauma experienced while in the sex trade (which has been assessed to be at the same level as soldiers returning from war).
 Programs are offered in a non-clinical atmosphere to facilitate the building of relationships and community – two components essential to connecting and integrating this population to the community at large.
 In addition, intakes are performed on a continuous basis (i.e. potential participants do not need to wait for the next program cycle to begin) because SA has found that there is a small window of opportunity to get these young women attached to a program once they make the initial decision to seek recovery.
 The program curriculum is also structured to allow entry at any point.